Robot Wants Kitty

 Robot Wants Kitty is a 2011 action-adventure platform game developed by American indie developer Hamumu Software.
-It was adapted from an earlier Flash game of the same name.
+It was adapted from a 2010 Flash game of the same name.

 Plot

 The player character is a robot who must navigate a maze to rescue a kitten.

 Gameplay

 The player controls the robot as it navigates a series of six mazes, the goal in each being to reach the eponymous kitten.
 At the beginning of each level, the robot can do nothing but run left and right, but it will acquire additional abilities by obtaining items (called "apps") hidden throughout the maze, thus allowing it to backtrack and traverse previously impassable obstacles.
 Once the robot reaches the kitten, the robot is stripped of all of its apps and sent to the next level, where the process begins again.

 There is also a timer.
 The player loses twenty seconds each time the robot is destroyed and respawns on the last checkpoint, gains one second for each enemy destroyed, and gains ten seconds for collecting a timesaver app.